Koratala Siva: Directorial career

 In early 2020, Koratala started filming his next directional, Acharya with Chiranjeevi and Ram Charan in the lead.
 The film, released in April 2022, received negative reviews and ended up as the poorest performing film at the box office in Koratala's career.

-Koratala is also signed to direct a film with NTR Jr and its second time collaboration among with them.
-The film was produce under the banner N. T. R. Arts and Yuvasudha Arts; it's a first film for this production.
-On the occasion of Jr NTR's birthday, the makers released a motion poster titled NTR 30.
-The shoot is expected to begin in July 2022, following which he would team up with actor Allu Arjun for their next project.
+Koratala is next directing a film with NTR Jr titled as Devara, marking their second collaboration after Janatha Garage.
+It is being produced by Nandamuri Kalyan Ram and Mikkilineni Sudhakar under N. T. R. Arts and Yuvasudha Arts, respectively.
+Following this, he is slated to work with Allu Arjun.

-Public image

-Koratala watched Vaarasudu Telugu film and applauded the team for its grandeur and emotions.